 Integration Management Plan

 To ensure that the various elements of the projects are properly coordinated team Dialogflow will abide by the project schedule displayed above.
 This will make certain that the due dates of all milestone deliverables of the project are aligned and met.
 Microsoft Teams provides a change log that allows team members to view changes made by fellow team members, which helps measure and monitor the project’s progress in between due dates.
-Contact will be made regularly with DevSecOps, Web, and Mobile teams, especially in the design phase to ensure all the different aspects of the overall project fit together correctly.
+Contact will be made regularly with DevSecOps and Mobile teams, especially in the design phase to ensure all the different aspects of the overall project fit together correctly.

 Change Management Plan